pdphilip/elasticlens/README.md

 composer require pdphilip/elasticlens
 ```

-Publish config file and run the migrations with:
+Publish the config file and run the migrations with:

 ```bash
 php artisan lens:install